LibrariesHacked/schema-librarydata/docs/libraries.md

 ---

 A library is a static service point which provides access to library services for the general public.
-This does not include mobile libraries, which are covered in a separate dataset.
+This does not include mobile libraries, which are covered separately.

 ### How the data can be collected